 The length of your appointment is dependent on the tooth and the extent of the disease.
 The procedure will be performed over one or two visits.
 You may require additional appointments to plan for a restoration (dental crown) which will be placed over the top of the tooth.

 How Painful is Root Canal Therapy in Red Deer?

-Before the procedure, your dentist will administer local anesthetic to prevent any pain.
-Root canal therapy is not more painful than any other treatment performed under anesthetic.
+Before the procedure, your dentist will administer a local anesthetic to prevent any pain.
+Root canal therapy is not more painful than any other treatment performed under an anesthetic.
 Some patients may feel slight pressure or discomfort during the procedure, but they will not feel any pain.
 Your dentist in Red Deer will likely recommend over-the-counter pain medication to manage any post-operative pain.
 You should expect some post-tenderness for a few days, but generally, there is no pain.
-The reality is, root canal therapy near you is performed to alleviate pain caused by endodontic infections.
+The reality is that root canal therapy near you is performed to alleviate pain caused by endodontic infections.
 This procedure resolves the issue and eliminates the source of infection.
 It addresses the problem; it does not create other oral health concerns.

 What Are the Alternatives to Root Canal Treatment?